Finding MAN trucks for sale is easy at Truckpages. All of the trucks on these pages come from the German manufacturer.

 The company builds trucks from 7.5 tonnes GVW right up to heavy haulage versions plus a great deal of military trucks (for the UK as well).
 More recently, MAN has rebranded the VW Crafter van to become the MAN TGE van, available from 3.5 tonnes, completing their range.

-Popular uses for MAN trucks in the UK are tractor units, with many kitted out suited to ADR pet regs.
+The most common type of MAN trucks for sale in the UK are tractor units, with many kitted out suited to ADR pet regs.
 This expertise was inherited in the UK from MAN’s takeover of ERF who had a strong position in this market.

 Subscribe to the mailing list to be notified as soon as the online version of Truckpages is published